sous-chefs/chef-splunk/README.md

   '`self-signed.example.com.crt`', and should be changed to something relevant for the local site before use, in a role or wrapper cookbook.

-The following attributes are related to setting up Splunk server with indexer clustering:
+The following attributes are related to setting up a Splunk server with indexer clustering in the `setup_clustering` recipe:

 * `node['splunk']['clustering']`: A hash of indexer clustering configurations used in the `setup_clustering` recipe